-The study published in BMC Musculoskeletal Disorders, 17 October 2012, aimed to look at Fibromyalgia patients and their sleep disorders to see what sort of affects the sleep had one their health-related quality of life (HRQol).
+A summary of the study: published in BMC Musculoskeletal Disorders, 17 October 2012, aimed to look at Fibromyalgia patients and their sleep disorders to see what sort of effects the sleep had one their health-related quality of life (HRQol).
 In other words, how much did sleep impact their life and Fibromyalgia?
 A very valid question to ask as we know sleep is a very important thing to have and poor quality sleep can affect a great deal.
 They used data from a 2009 National Health and Wellness Survey of 75,000 people which is a cross-sectional, internet-based survey of the adult US population.
-Out of that they had 2196 patients with Fibromyalgia compared with matched controls of 2194.
+Out of that, they had 2196 patients with Fibromyalgia compared with matched controls of 2194.
 “Additionally, the relationship between the number of sleep difficulty symptoms (none, one, or two or more) and HRQoL (using the SF-12v2) was assessed using regression modeling, controlling for demographic and health history variables.”
 (Biomed)

 11.2% reported no sleeping difficulties

 25.7% reported one sleep symptom

 63.05% reported two or more sleep difficulty symptoms.

 “The prevalence of sleep difficulty symptoms was significantly higher than matched controls.
 Patients with one and two sleep difficulty symptoms both reported significantly worse HRQoL summary and domain scores relative to those with no sleep difficulty symptoms (all p<.05).
 Further, the relationship between sleep difficulty symptoms and HRQoL was significantly different between those with FM than matched controls, suggesting a uniqueness of the burden of sleep difficulties within the FM population.”
 (Biomed)